theQRL/docs.theqrl.org/_docs/mining/full-node.md

 ## Install QRL

-Now that we have freshly updated systems, the installation of QRL is a breeze, QRL uses python3 to install.
-Using Python3's package installer pip3 we will install qrl.
+Now that we have a freshly updated system, the installation of QRL is a breeze, QRL uses python3 to install.
+Using the Python3 package installer *pip3* we will install qrl.

 ```bash
 # Install the qrl Package.